Missouri DWI Laws

 It is not required that the defendant take the stand, but some choose to do so anyway.
 There are advantages and disadvantages to serving as your own witness, so it’s important to discuss this with your attorney prior to making a decision.
 If your attorney believes your testimony could strengthen your case, you should agree to take the stand to clear your name.

-Have you been charged with DWI Missouri?
+Have you been charged with driving while intoxicated in Missouri?
 If so, contact The Missouri DWI & Criminal Law Center at once.
-Our criminal defense attorneys will build a strong case in your defense so we can fight for your freedom.
+Our criminal defense attorneys will build a strong case in your defense so we can fight for your freedom

 DWI Missouri Checkpoints

 DWI checkpoints are areas where law enforcement officers are stationed and ready to randomly stop drivers in order to check for signs of intoxication.
-The laws regarding DWI checkpoints vary from state-to-state.
+The Missouri DWI laws regarding checkpoints vary from state to state.
 In fact, some states have outlawed the use of DWI checkpoints altogether.
 Is Missouri one of these states?
 Here’s what you need to know:

 DWI Checkpoints in Missouri